Dinosaur Jr.: Dinosaur

+Dinosaur began playing gigs all over Amherst.
+Their extremely loud live performances often alienated audience members and angered venue owners.
+The band quickly found themselves banned from all but one venue in town for playing too loud.
+This forced them to play frequent out of town shows, and early gigs at such venues as New York's CBGB and Boston's the Channel would give Dinosaur a much needed boost.
+A gig opening for Big Black at Maxwell's in Hoboken led to the band meeting Sonic Youth.

 Mascis took Cosloy up on his offer to release an album on Homestead, and Dinosaur recorded their debut album for $500 at a home studio in the woods outside Northampton, Massachusetts.
-Their debut album, Dinosaur, was released in 1985.
-Mascis wrote all of the songs.
+Their debut album Dinosaur was released in 1985, for which Mascis wrote all of the songs.
 The vocals were done by Mascis in his trademark nasal drawl, which was often compared to singer Neil Young.
 Mascis would sing most or all of the lead vocals on all of their subsequent releases.
-The album did not make much of an impact commercially or critically: it sold only about 1,500 copies in its first year and was largely ignored by the majority of the music press.
+The album did not make much of an impact commercially or critically.
+It sold only about 1,500 copies in its first year and was largely ignored by the majority of the music press.

-After the record's release, Dinosaur would often drive to New York City to perform shows.
-The New York-based alternative rock band Sonic Youth was unimpressed by the first Dinosaur performance they saw, but after watching them play several months later, they approached the band declaring themselves fans.
+Though originally unimpressed by the first Dinosaur performance they saw, Sonic Youth approached the band after watching them play several months later, declaring themselves fans.
 Sonic Youth invited Dinosaur to join them on tour in the American Northeast and northern Midwest in September 1986.